Use this self-start deployment guide as assistance through the deployment and migration process with Dialpad.

 Our Professional Services Team offers a variety of packages to you started, but we know some people prefer to do it on their own.
 For you independent folks, please use this Self-Start guide to assist you throughout the entire process.
 We'll identify the set-up steps, what functions can be completed via the Dialpad web portal, and which require assistance from our Support Team.

 1 - Network Testing

-Dialpad will run over your existing wired and wireless network, it is critical that your network is set up for Voice Quality and that ample Bandwidth is available.
-As well, you should ensure that all ports necessary for Dialpad communication are open and that the proper QoS rules are in place.
+Dialpad will run over your existing wired and wireless network.
+So it is critical that your network is set up properly for voice quality and that ample bandwidth is available.
+As well, you should ensure that all ports necessary for Dialpad communication are open and that the proper quality of service (QoS) rules are in place.

-Within a Chrome browser session, navigate to http://nmt.ubervoip.net/myspeed/dialpadbot.html
+- Using Chrome Web Browser, navigate to http://nmt.ubervoip.net/myspeed/dialpadbot.html

 - Network Capacity